Medium and MBT

 Another benefit possessed by some later US tanks was wet ammunition stowage, introduced with other improvements to the medium tank design in January 1944.
 Once committed to battle, the M4 had earned a reputation for easily catching fire when hit.
 It was determined that ammunition fires were the main culprit, and although the crews themselves may have contributed to this risk by improperly stowing or carrying extra main gun ammunition, work was done to try to correct the tank's flammability.
 "Armored Force, Command, and Center," 96-7.
 Ross, 249.
 Hayward, 17.
 Yeide, Steel Victory, 21.
 Buckley, 128.
 Elson, 152.
 Neiman and Estes, Marines Under Armor, 94.
 Liddell Hart, 2: 248.
-At least some German tankers also took part in this practice.
-See Green and Green, 77; and Spielberger, Doyle, and Jentz, 66.
+At least some German and Italian crews also took part in this practice.
+See Green and Green, 77; Spielberger, Doyle, and Jentz, 66; and Riccio, 135.
 The resulting wet ammunition stowage layout moved main gun ammunition to below the sponson line and stored it in double-walled water-lined boxes.
 Wet stowage decreased the incidence of fires from 60-80% in knocked-out dry stowage tanks to 10-15% in tanks with the new arrangement.Zaloga, 118.
 Buckley, 128, agrees with the 15% burn rate for wet stowage Shermans.
 The light tank M24 was also equipped with wet stowage.
 Counterintuitively, a British survey found that the Sherman did not significantly differ from the Cromwell, Challenger, Churchill, or Stuart in regards to percentage of crewmen burn casualties.
 All those vehicles incurred about 25% of their casualties due to burns.
 The total casualties per knocked out tank was also similar between the different types in the survey.
 See Fletcher, The Universal Tank, 115-6.